 Pros

-• Combines ATS + CRM automation smoothly
+• Combines ATS plus CRM automation well

 • Automated follow-ups and pipeline moves

-• Good support for recruiter collaboration
+• Good support for recruiter teamwork

 Cons